kubernetes-sigs/cluster-api/CONTRIBUTING.md

 ## Releases

 Cluster API uses [GitHub milestones](https://github.com/kubernetes-sigs/cluster-api/milestones) to track releases.
+Issues in a release milestone have been prioritized and accepted for the release.
+However, these issues are not committed to the release, unless they are marked as `kind/release-blocking`.
+Getting them into the release is dependent on someone in the community getting assigned to the issue and completing the work.

 - Minor versions CAN be planned and scheduled for each quarter, or sooner if necessary.
   - Each minor version is preceded with one or more planning session.